-Loose wires are one of the common issues that end up causing crackling in headphones.
+Loose wires are one of the common issues that end up causing crackling in headphones or audio cut out.

 If the problem is not advanced, you can try and use electrical tape for a quick fix.
 In other cases, the problem might be severe and beyond repair.

 If your headphone cable is in good condition, then you can try other solutions below.
 Always store your headphones safely to avoid this problem.

 Customizing your EQ settings to your preferences might also cause your headphone to start crackling.
 If you experience popping or crackling sounds mainly when the music is loud (bass or treble), then your settings might be high for your media player to handle.
 For a start, you can try lowering the volume and listening if the issue is still there.

 If the problem persists then your EQ settings are just fine and you are not listening to your headphones at a high volume.

 The following video will show an example of an EQ (SoundSource) causing audio redlining and how to fix it by lowering the software volume and upping the volume on your amplifier.

 Also known as a headphone jack, this is one of the common causes of crackling in headphones.
 To know if an AUX is a problem, try to plug your headphones into different AUX ports.
 You can also try it in different devices to make sure your device is not the problem.